 In this appendix we consider the case where the strategy of suppliers is to punish the producer - by playing the Nash strategy - if we he switches to an innovator that turns out to be a bad match.
-We derive expression (A.16) in the special case in which the expected value of a new relationship is higher than remaining with a deviator, such that if the innovator turns out to be a bad match the producer will seek out a new supplier rather than stick with the old one.
+We derive expression (A.18) in the special case in which the expected value of a new relationship is higher than remaining with a non-cooperating good match, such that if the innovator turns out to be a bad match the producer will seek out a new supplier rather than stick with the old one.